nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use Case: **UC08 - Add Birthday Reminder for a Contact**
 **Actor**: Salesperson
-**Precondition**: The contact exists in the contact list and has a valid birthday.
+**Precondition**: The contact exists in the contact list.
-**Guarantees**: The birthday is saved for the contact, and the Salesperson will receive a reminder notification before the birthday.
+**Guarantees**: The birthday is saved for the contact, and the Salesperson will receive a reminder notification 1 week before the birthday until and including the date itself.

 #### Main Success Scenario (MSS):
 1. The Salesperson issues the `birthday` command with a valid `index` and birthday date.